-The Boston University Center for Aging and Disability Education and Research (CADER) has developed several online courses for professional staff working within the PA Area Agencies on Aging.
-These courses include:
+The Boston University Center for Aging and Disability Education and Research (CADER) online training requirement is no longer applicable for Assessors, starting with the implementation of the FED tool on April 1, 2019.

 The Pennsylvania Homecare Association has a free video series available on a variety of topics.
 These online trainings are available for Pennsylvania’s Direct Care workers or anyone seeking information for relevant topics within the long term care field.
 An index of courses can be found by clicking the link below.